cmargiol/SimpleTokeniser/README.md

 SimpleTokeniser
 ===============

-Very simple tokeniser built for an exercise.
-The goal is simple: for some given text build a "concordance".
+The goal of the SimpleTokeniser is simple: for some given text build a "concordance".
 A concordance is an alphabetical list of all words in the text, with the frequency they appeared followed by citations on which sentence each word appears (word   {frequency:citations})

 For example, here's the output for: "_There are only two hard things in Computer Science.
 Cache invalidation and naming things._"